 President and CEO

-Mr. Rabner holds a master’s degree in Public Administration from Rutgers University, Newark, NJ.
+Mr. Rabner holds a master’s degree in public health administration from Rutgers University in Newark.
 He completed a graduate degree in French language and civilization at L’University de Paris du Sorbonne.
-He earned a bachelor’s degree in zoology and chemistry from the University of Maryland in College Park.
+He earned bachelor’s degrees in zoology and chemistry from the University of Maryland in College Park.
+Md.

 He and his wife, Amy, have two married children.